oceanplanning/oceanplanning.org/README.md

 In the case of #1, as much non-geo data as possible should be accessed from CSV files that can be edited in any spreadsheet program or text editor. for #2, geo data should be assumed to come as shapefiles with a documented standard format but no programmatic effort to transform non-compliant files to that format.
 Ideally, such data would be read directly from the filesystem, with no intervening database.

 The site will consist of a pre-generated raster basemap (currently hosted on Mapbox) overlaid with clickable and toggleable vector shapes.
 The basemap will show the EEZs of the US and Canada for context.
 The vector overlays will show each individual ocean planning process.

 ## Branches

 Currently only `master`.
-Potentially moved to `gh-pages` if we decide to host on github.

 ## Data preparation